 |Square||65 x 65||26 x 26|

 What kind of sleeper are you?

-It is essential to choose a pillow tailor-made to match your sleeping position.
+It is essential to choose a pillow tailored to your sleeping position.
 Regardless of its quality, sleeping on the wrong type of pillow can result in discomfort.
-The link between sleeping style and pillows may not be obvious at first, but rest assured the right pillow pays off in the form of healthier joints and better rest.
+The link between sleeping style and pillows may not be obvious at first, but rest assured that the right pillow pays off in the form of healthier joints and better rest.
 For each sleeping position there is an ideal type of pillow.
 A pillow properly matched to your sleeping posture will promote head-neck alignment, ensuring that the neck and vertebrae form a straight line.
 Proper alignment relieves pressure and tension from the neck, leading you to better and healthier sleep.

 The ratio of down to feathers is what differentiates our various styles of pillow.
 Some people will sleep better atop a pillow filled mostly with feathers, while others need a high proportion of down.
-It all depends upon your sleeping profile.
+It all depends on your sleeping profile.

 The Stomach Sleeper